 Applying for more than one degree

-Even if you meet the relevant entry requirements for all of the programmes you have applied for, some of our colleges may only be prepared to make you one offer, especially if you use two or more of your choices to apply to programmes where there is considerable competition.
+Even if you meet the relevant entry requirements for all of the degrees you have applied for, some of our colleges may only be prepared to make you one offer.
+This is especially true if you use two or more of your choices to apply for degrees where there is considerable competition.

 Applying for part-time study

-If you are applying to study part time, you should apply directly to the University.
+If you are applying to study part-time, you should apply directly to the University.

-Minimum age on entry
+Age on entry